3VAbdAVE/hugo-sadGrl/README.md

 ## Installation

-Copy/Paste it into your themes folder, or else do the fancy githum module tricks.
+Copy/Paste it into your themes folder, or else do the fancy github module trick.

 ## Configuration